 - Redistribute– the right to share copies of the original content, your revisions, or your remixes with others.

-To learn more about Creative Commons licencing, and ideas about collaborative models for working together in a digital world, watch this short video
+To learn more about Creative Commons licensing, and ideas about collaborative models for working together in a digital world, watch this 3 minute video.

 Why use OER?

-For many educators, they believe that OER provides opportunities to explore, create, and collaborate with others from around the world, ultimately improving curriculums for all (https://www.oercommons.org/).
-In addition, OER provides public access to digital libraries.
-We live in a digital world where books, journal articles, and other educational resources can be copied and readily distributed at essentially no cost, this forgoes the idea of ownership, thereby providing access for all (Wiley, 2014).
+Many educators believe that OER provides opportunities to explore, create, and collaborate with others from around the world, ultimately improving curricula for all.
+OER Commons acts as a public digital library and facilitates such sharing and collaboration.
+We live in a digital world where books, journal articles, and other educational resources can be copied and readily distributed at essentially no cost, which forgoes the idea of ownership of documents and ideas in service to providing access to information for all (Wiley, 2014).

 Cost-saving for students!

 One of the most compelling and driving forces behind the use of Open Textbooks is the significant cost-savings that are passed on to the student.
-Here in BC, BCcampus reports that the adoption of digital Open Textbooks between 2012 to 2021 has resulted in a total savings for students amounting to $24 ,577, 133.
-Savings as significant as these ultimately impacts the student experience and their overall access to education.
+Here in BC, BCcampus reports that the adoption of digital Open Textbooks between 2012 and 2023 has resulted in a total savings for students amounting to $34,988,090.
+Savings as significant as these ultimately impact the student experience and their overall access to education.

-To date there are 205, 487 students in BC using Open Textbooks and a total of 41 institutions currently adopting them.
+There are over around 300,000 students in BC using Open Textbooks and more than 40 institutions currently adopting them.
 For more information on Open Textbook Stats, please visit BCcampus OpenEd

 Are you interested in writing and self-publishing an open textbook?